+83. Interpretation of the renewed agreement

-Employment contract for employees covered by the Collective Agreement the Food Industry with Special Provision or 104
+Employment contract for employees covered by the Collective Agreement the Food Industry with Special Provision

-PROVISIONS ON SHIFT WORK (WITH COMMENTS)
+PROVISIONS ON SHIFT WORK (WITH COMMENTS) 110

-APPENDIX 1 114

-ADDENDUM TO APPENDIX 1

-GROUP LIFE POLICY FOR MEAT AND PROCESSING 117
+GROUP LIFE POLICY FOR MEAT AND PROCESSING

-EU DIRECTIVES 121
+EU DIRECTIVES

-IMPLEMENTATION 121

-THE EU WORKING TIME DIRECTIVE

-THE PARENTAL LEAVE DIRECTIVE (INTRODUCED IN 2010)

-19 November 2008 on temporary agency work (Introduced in 2010)

-THE EU PART-TIME WORK DIRECTIVE (INTRODUCED IN 1999)
+IMPLEMENTATION THE EU WORKING TIME DIRECTIVE THE PARENTAL LEAVE DIRECTIVE (INTRODUCED IN 2010) IMPLEMENTATION OF DIRECTIVE 2008/104/EC OF THE EUROPEAN PARLIAMENT AND OF THE COL 19 NOVEMBER 2008 ON TEMPORARY AGENCY WORK (INTRODUCED IN 2010) THE EU PART-TIME WORK DIRECTIVE (INTRODUCED IN 1999) 126 126 126 JNCIL OF 126

-FRAMEWORK AGREEMENT REGARDING METHOD DEVELOPMENT AND
+FRAMEWORK AGREEMENT REGARDING METHOD DEVELOPMENT AND PIECEWORK 128

-PIECEWORK

 1. Object

-Local agreements
+2. Local agreements 128

+3. Method development and work studies 128

 4. Local agreement about other payment

-5. Work study technicians
+5. Work study technicians 129

-6. Work plan / Work study committee (ASU)
+6. Work plan / Work study committee (ASU) 129

-7. Method development
+7. Method development 129

-8. Instruction
+8. Instruction 130

-9. Preparation of piecework contracts
+9. Preparation of piecework contracts 130

+10. Additional work 131

-11. Special breaks (ST)
+11. Special breaks (ST) 132

-12. Standard time and standard output
+12. Standard time and standard output 133

-13. Piecework base rate
+13. Piecework base rate 133

-14. Implementation of the piecework contract
+14. Implementation of the piecework contract 134

-15. Acceptance of piecework contracts
+15. Acceptance of piecework contracts 135

+16. Cleaning of machines 136

-17. Quality requirements
+17. Quality requirements 136

-18. Procedure 130
+18. Procedure

 19. Suspension or shutdown of piecework

 20. Time-based work

+21. Personal allowances

 22. Overtime

 23. Ancillary workers

-24. Payment of piecework profit 132
+24. Payment of piecework profit

 25. Apprentices

-26. Special payment
+26 Special payment 130

-27. Work study shop stewards

-29. Weight adjustment

-30. Change of work pace for production line piecework

-31. Distribution of production on individual piecework contracts etc.

-32. Technology agreement

-33. Other provisions

-35. Guidelines for all technology agreements

-PROTOCOLS 139

-PROTOCOL ON CLIMATE CHANGE MITIGATION (INTRODUCED IN 2020) 139

-PROTOCOL ON CLARIFICATION OF USE OF TEMPORARY AGENCY WORK (INTRODUCED IN 2017)

-PROTOCOL ON TRANSFER OF SENIORITY FROM EMPLOYMENT SERVICES COMPANY TO USER COMPANY

-(INTRODUCED IN 2017)

-PROTOCOL ON USE OF SUBCONTRACTORS (INTRODUCED IN 2017) 140
+27. Work study shop stewards139 28.
+Work study committee (ASU) and education 140 29.
+Weight adjustment 30.
+Change of work pace for production line piecework 142 31.
+Distribution of production on individual piecework contracts etc 142 32.
+Technology agreement 33.
+Other provisions • 34.
+Term of the framework agreement 35.
+Guidelines for all technology agreements143 PROTOCOLS PROTOCOL ON THE GREEN TRANSITION (INTRODUCED IN 2020) PROTOCOL ON INDUSTRY AND PROCESS OPERATOR, ETC. (INTRODUCED IN 2020) PROTOCOL ON SUPPORT FOR DANISH LANGUAGE LESSONS FOR ADULT FOREIGNERS (INTRODUCED IN 2014) DIRECTIVE 2000/78/EC OF 27 NOVEMBER 2000 (INTRODUCED IN 2014) PROTOCOL ON DATA PROTECTION REGULATION (INTRODUCED IN 2017 AND REVISED IN 2020)168 PROTOCOL ON COMPETENCE DEVELOPMENT SUPPORT IN RELATION TO WORK DISTRIBUTION (INTRODUCED IN 2020) PROTOCOL ON ASSESSING THE DEVELOPMENT OF ALTERNATIVE WORK FORMS (INTRODUCED IN 2020) 169 PROTOCOL ON COMPANY PENSION SCHEME COSTS (INTRODUCED IN 2020)